Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/upgrading-to-3.0.md

     - If you have files listed there, copy the modifications and run `git reset --hard HEAD`
 - You must be running on the latest 2.X version
     - Run a normal update and restart your bot once to ensure you're up-to-date.
+- For Docker users, you must have Docker Compose version 2.39.4 at least.
+  Run `docker compose version` to check, and upgrade if necessary.

+    If you followed the initial install instructions on Ubuntu, `sudo apt update && sudo apt upgrade` should be enough.

 - If you're running nginx locally, ditch your configuration.
 It's now included in Docker.
 - If you have a list of admins on the admin panel that you wish to preserve, be prepared to back them up.
 The admins will be wiped and won't be recovered during the migration.